 - Grab a measuring tape to measure and record each tower.

-- If more than one tower is made, compare heights of towers.
+- If more than one tower is made, compare the heights of the towers.

 - If the challenge was to make a tower as tall as the door or the kiddo, how many cups did it take?

-- Count to 100 as pick up the cups or use the nerf guns to take down the towers first and then count to 100 or whatever number!
+- Count to 100 as you pick up the cups, or use the Nerf guns to take down the towers first and then count to 100 or whatever number!